hturnbull93/portfolio/README.md

 Wrote a test that SEO renders an og:url metatag.
 Red.

-- Import useLocation from @reach/router (This is mocked in the test).
+- Import `useLocation` from @reach/router (This is mocked in the test).
-- Assign constant location with the result of useLocation call.
+- Assign constant `location` with the result of `useLocation` call.
-- seo url property assigned as a concatenation of the siteMetadata url and location pathname.
+- `seo.url` property assigned as a concatenation of the `siteMetadata.url` and `location.pathname`.
-- Add metatag with property of og:url and content of seo url.
+- Add metatag with property of og:url and content of `seo.url`.

 Green.